karkaratz/pyflask/README.md

 # pyflask

-This simple code allows you to build an image that has
+This simple code allows you to build a docker image that embeds:

 - python 3.11
 - numpy